-Subproject Activities / Field Potential Environmental Impacts Mitigation Measures Cost Implementatio n Supervisio n • In case of damage, the Contractor will be fully liable to pay for the repair and compensate for the loss of service delivery as determined by the BPC Consents, permits and clearances Failure to comply with national regulation and procedures can delay project progress • Seek approval for building design and construction approval from the Development Control Division, Thimphu Thromde.
-Seek approval for environmental clearance from NEC.
-PMU Operating cost PIU PMU Removal of trees 25 trees need to be cut • Seek approval removal of trees from the Environment Division, Thimphu Thromde.
+Subproject Activities / Field Potential Environmental Impacts Mitigation Measures Cost Implementatio n Supervisio n In case of damage, the Contractor will be fully liable to pay for the repair and compensate for the loss of service delivery as determined by the BPC Consents, permits and clearances Failure to comply with national regulation and procedures can delay project progress construction approval from the Development Control Division, Thimphu Thromde. • Seek approval for environmental clearance PMU Operating cost PIU PMU Removal of trees 25 trees need to be cut from NEC.
+Seek approval removal of trees from the Environment Division, Thimphu Thromde.
 Replant the area with at least double the number of trees cut during landscaping as compensatory measure.
-PMU Operating cost (permit) Contractor's cost (removal and replanting) PIU (permit) Contractor (tree removal and replanting) PMU Aesthetics Change in aesthetics at the site due to new infrastructures that could obstruct views.
-Consider requisite development controls (such as building height, ground coverage and minimum setbacks from roads and adjacent plots), as per the allowable local area plan.
-Comply with the Bhutanese Architecture Guidelines as a reference to ensure that the buildings blend in with the surrounding while maintaining certain elements of traditional Bhutanese architectural designs.
-Undertake landscaping and revegetation will further improve site conditions once activities are completed.
-PMU Operating cost PIU PMU
+PMU Operating cost (permit) Contractor's cost (removal and replanting) PIU (permit) Contractor (tree removal and replanting) PMU Aesthetics Change in aesthetics at the site due to new infrastructures that could obstruct views. · · · · · · · · · · · · · · · · · · · PMU Operating cost PIU PMU